ARCSnake V2: Mechanical Adaptations For An Amphibious Multi-Domain Screw-Propelled Snake-Like Robot: Introduction

-In this work, we present the second iteration of our screw-propelled snake-like robot, ARCSnake V2.
-ARCSnake V1 achieved many impressive capabilities, but its major limitation was a lack of underwater capability.
-While the core concept of using repeated segments paired with U-Joints and screw modules remains similar, we present several key design improvements centered around water based locomotion.
-The main technical contributions are as follows: a water-proofed mechanical design for serially-linked screw drive train and cable-driven joint actuation, a selective adaptive buoyancy system allowing for depth control and maneuverability underwater, and various locomotion modes on land.
-Each individual segment is rigorously tested providing the equivalent to IP67 rating for our proposed system.
-Finally, both a land and an underwater demonstration are conducted to highlight ARCSnakes V2 amphibious capabilities.
+In this work, we present major mechanical upgrades of our screw-propelled snake-like robot, ARCSnake V2, which provide water-proof capabilities.
+ARCSnake V1 demonstrated many impressive capabilities, but its major limitation was its lack of underwater capabilities.
+While the core concept of using repeated segments paired with U-Joints and screw modules remains unchanged, we present several key design improvements centered around water-based locomotion.
+The main technical contributions are as follows: a waterproofed mechanical design for a serially linked screw drive train and cable-driven joint actuation, and a selective, adaptive buoyancy system for depth control and underwater maneuverability.
+Each segment is rigorously tested, providing the equivalent to IP67 rating for our proposed system.